 What Else Should I Know About Deferment & Forbearance?

 One of the most important things to remember is that interest will continue to accrue on your loan, even when they are in the forbearance stage.
+Another thing to consider is the fact that the deferment and forbearance process will vary considerably between federal student loans and loans from private banks.

 In addition, you need to make sure you continue to make payments on your loans until you receive the notice that your deferment or forbearance is approved.
 If you stop making payments before you are approved or if you do not get approved and you have not made payments, then you may default on the loan.